JasonOna/programmer-pro-skills-bootcamp/README.md

 See [How To Begin And Complete A Lesson](#how-to-begin-and-complete-a-lesson) for futher instructions.

+**Note:** I encourage you not to look at the other lessons.
+We want to train ourselves to design and build for the unknown future.
+As well learn now to adapt to new requirements.

 # Getting Started

 1. `Fork` the project to your own repo.